 If you can’t hear it, then don’t worry about including it, because you’re wasting bandwidth, storage space and more.
 Every second count, and in mobile, time and responsiveness is of the essence.

 Alternatively, one other approach would be to compress your assets beforehand using an audio tool like Adobe Audition, Audacity or some others available.
-The compression these tools offer is typically more configurable, and therefore more precise, in order for you to get the results you want.
+The compression these tools offer is typically more configurable, and therefore more precise, for you to get the results you want.

 6. Optimize Your Images After Output

 However, I noticed on a few modules I recently published that the PNG graphics that Captivate outputs are weighty.